jessebmiller/hammock/.kanban/to_do/hammock_as_saas_company.md

 ---
 # Hammock as SaaS company
 ---
-turn hammock into a saas company by offering hosting, collaboration, and integrations
+turn hammock into a saas company by offering hosting, collaboration, webUI, and integrations